Adler180/Python-Snipits/README.md

 # Python-Snipits
-Some usefull Pythonsnipits i wrote over the time
+Some usefull Pythonsnipits I wrote over the time